dtudk/pythonsupport-page/docs/menu/macos/automated.rst

 ================================

-The first thing you need to do is open your ``terminal``.
+Open your ``terminal``.
 This can be done by pressing command + space.
 There after search ``terminal``.
-Next you need to copy the following line of code into your terminal and press enter.
+Next, you need to copy the following line of code into your terminal and press enter.

 .. code-block::